-Here's How the United Technologies-Raytheon Merger Could Make Life Even Harder for Boeing
+United Technologies-Raytheon Merger Could Strip Power From Boeing

 But should Boeing, the world’s largest aerospace company with $101 billion in annual sales, also be concerned?
 After all, both companies supply components for the commercial and defense aircraft Boeing manufactures.

 In short: Yes.
-Consolidating United Technologies and Raytheon gives Boeing less ability to bully it’s suppliers.
+Consolidating United Technologies and Raytheon gives Boeing less ability to bully its suppliers.
 For the past several years, Boeing has been aggressively seeking heavy discounts and lengthier payment schedules from its supply chain through an onerous program called Partnering for Success, first introduced in 2012 under then CEO Jim McNerney.
 Suppliers who didn’t drastically cut costs were placed on a “no-fly list.”

 “Boeing, being the big dog in the room, has the muscle to essentially force suppliers to cut costs or take the work to a competitor,” says Scott Hamilton, an analyst at the Seattle-area firm Leeham.
 “The suppliers typically call it ‘Preparing for Sacrifice.’”
 In 2013, when United Technologies, the incumbent supplier for the 777 landing gear, refused to concede to the price cuts Boeing demanded, Boeing awarded the contract to a company in Quebec.